-6.1 The following days shall be considered as holidays for non-probationary employees (employees hired on or before April 28, 2009, shall have a five (5) month waiting period):
+6.1 The following days shall be considered as holidays for employees after five (5) months of employment:

-J

-New Year's Day (January 1)
+New Year's Day January 1

-Memorial Day (last Monday in May)
+Memorial Day last Monday in May

-Independence Day (July 4)
+Independence Day July 4

-Labor Day (first Monday in September)

-Thanksgiving Day (fourth Thursday in November)
+Labor Day first Monday in September Thanksgiving Day fourth Thursday in November

-Christmas Day (December 25)
+Christmas Day December 25

-6.1.1 Employees hired after April 28, 2009, must be on the Employer's payroll for six (6) months and meet the other requirements of this Article to qualify for any holiday pay/premium benefits.
-(Note: Qualifier for birthday holiday remains one [1] year.)

-6.2 Employees with one (1) year of continuous service with the Employer shall receive their birthday as a paid holiday.
+- 6.1.1 Employees hired after September 30, 2009, must be on the Employer's payroll for six (6) months and meet the other requirements of this Article in order to qualify for any holiday pay/premium benefits.
+(Qualifier for birthday holiday remains one year.) - 6.2 Employees with one (1) year of continuous service with the Employer shall receive their Birthday as a paid holiday.
 By mutual agreement between the Employer and employee, the employee may receive payment in lieu of such holiday in accordance with Article 6, paragraphs 6.3 and 6.3.1.
 Employees shall give the Employer a thirty (30) day notice prior to their birthday.
 The birthday shall be observed within thirty (30) days of the employee's birthday on a mutually agreeable day.
-In the event the employee's birthday falls on the same day as any of the holidays specified in paragraph 6.1 of this Article, the employee's birthday will be celebrated on another day in accordance with the procedure set forth in the previous sentence.

-6.3 Employees who average twelve (12) hours or more per week, who work during the week in which the holiday occurs and report for work their last scheduled working day preceding and their next scheduled working day immediately following the holiday, shall be paid for holidays not worked specified in paragraphs 6.1 and 6.2 of this Article on the following basis:
+In the event the employee's birthday falls on the same day as any of the holidays as specified in paragraph 6.1 of this Article, the employee's birthday will be celebrated on another day in accordance with the procedure set forth in the previous sentence. - 6.3 Employees who average twelve (12) hours or more per week, who work during the week in which the holiday occurs and report for work their last scheduled working day preceding and their next scheduled working day immediately following the holiday, shall be paid for holidays not worked specified in paragraphs 6.1 and 6.2 of this Article, on the following basis:

 Hours Normally Worked Per Week Hours of Holiday Pay

-12-24 hours 4 hours pay
+12 - 24 hours 4 hours pay

-24-32 hours 6 hours pay
+24 - 32 hours 6 hours pay

-32 or more 8 hours pay
+32 or more hours 8 hours pay

-6.3.1 The requirement to work sometime during the holiday week shall be waived when the involuntary absence is due to a bona fide illness or injury, provided that the employee has worked within the seven (7) calendar days preceding the holiday and within the seven (7) calendar days following the holiday.

-6.4 Holidays either worked or not worked shall not be considered as days worked for the purpose of computing weekly overtime except in the case of employees who normally work six (6) days per week, totaling at least forty-four (44) hours per week.
-In the case of the employee's birthday, the week in which the birthday is observed shall be considered as the holiday week.

-6.5 No employee shall be required to work on Thanksgiving or Christmas.
+- 6.3.1 The requirement to work sometime during the holiday week shall be waived when the involuntary absence is due to a bona fide illness or injury, provided that the employee has worked within the seven (7) calendar days preceding the holiday and within the seven (7) calendar days following the holiday. - 6.4 Holidays either worked or not worked shall not be considered as days worked for the purpose of computing weekly overtime except in the case of employees who normally work six (6) days per week, totaling at least forty-four (44) hours per week.
+In the case of the employee's birthday, the week in which the birthday is observed shall be considered as the holiday week. - 6.5 No employees shall be required to work on Thanksgiving or Christmas.
 If there are insufficient volunteers to properly operate the store, then employees will be scheduled via inverse seniority.
-No employee shall be required to work past 7:00 p.m. on Christmas Eve.

-6.6 Employees hired prior to April 28, 2009, who qualify for holiday pay as specified in paragraph 6.3 of Article 6, shall be paid time and one-half $(1\frac{1}{2})$ in addition to such holiday pay for work performed on holidays named in paragraph 6.1 of this Article.
-Employees who do not qualify for holidays pursuant to paragraph 6.3 of Article 6 shall receive time and one-half $(1\frac{1}{2})$ for work performed on such holidays, provided this shall not apply to the employee's birthday.
+No employee shall be required to work past 7:00 p.m. on Christmas Eve. - 6.6 Employees hired prior to September 30, 2009, who qualify for holiday pay as specified in paragraph 6.3 of this Article, shall be paid time and one-half (1-1/2) in addition to such holiday pay for work performed on holidays named in paragraph 6.1 of this Article.
+Employees who do not qualify for holidays pursuant to paragraph 6.3 of this Article shall receive time and one-half (1-1/2) for work performed on such holidays, provided, this shall not apply to the employee's birthday.

-Employees hired on or after April 28, 2009, shall be paid for work performed on a holiday (excluding birthday holiday) as follows:
+Employees hired on or after September 30, 2009, shall be paid for work performed on a holiday (excluding birthday holiday) as follows: